Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMDiskEncryptionExtension.md

 The **Set-AzVMDiskEncryptionExtension** cmdlet enables encryption on a running infrastructure as a service (IaaS) virtual machine in Azure.
 This cmdlet enables encryption by installing the disk encryption extension on the virtual machine.

-The *VolumeType* parameter is required when encrypting Linux virtual machines, but can be omitted when encrypting Windows virtual machines.
+The *VolumeType* parameter is required when encrypting Linux virtual machines, and must be set to a value ("Os", "Data", or "All") supported by the Linux distribution.
+The *VolumeType* parameter can be omitted when encrypting Windows virtual machines.

 This cmdlet requires confirmation from the users as one of the steps to enable encryption requires a restart of the virtual machine.
 It is advised that you save your work on the virtual machine before you run this cmdlet.